Skip to content

 We believe in ‘the right tree in the right place’ so the type of tree we plant depends on the needs of the school and size of land.
 Planting plans are designed by our professional team.

-Once the trees have been planted the school will be responsible for looking after them.
+Once the free trees have been planted your school will be responsible for looking after them.
 However, City of Trees can provide a maintenance day during the summer and will supply schools with a ‘caring for your trees’ information pack, helping you to keep your trees healthy as they grow.
 We are also available to be contacted for any advice or guidance whenever the school may need it.